 Α good question would be : Why is there dysregulation of phospholipid metabolism in the first place ?
 Is it a consequence of mitochondrial dysfunction?

-To me, the lack of certain phospholipids could come down to a simple secondary nutrient deficiency, as is often seen in the case of chronic inflammation.
-As an example, a lack of methyl donors would disrupt the activity of Phosphatidyl-ethanolamine methyl-transferase (PEMT) in the liver, compromising the CDP-ethanolamine pathway to the eventual synthesis of phosphatidyl-choline.
-In this case, the observed lack of certain phospholipids would also be seen in other conditions with chronic inflammation.
+To me, the lack of certain phospholipids could come down to a simple secondary nutrient deficiency, as is often seen in the case of oxidative stress or chronic inflammation.
+As an example, oxidative stress might lead to a lack of methyl donors, which would disrupt the activity of Phosphatidyl-ethanolamine methyl-transferase (PEMT) in the liver, compromising the CDP-ethanolamine pathway to the eventual synthesis of phosphatidyl-choline.
+In this case, the observed lack of certain phospholipids would also be seen in other conditions with oxidative stress or chronic inflammation.